14 Places To Visit In October In Europe For A Mesmerising Getaway

 Photo: Bjørn Are With Andreassen / Unsplash

 Tromsø, located above the Arctic Circle, is often referred to as the “Gateway to the Arctic.”
-The city is a prime location for witnessing the Northern Lights, especially during the clear autumn nights.
+One of the most popular things to do in Tromso is witnessing the Northern Lights, especially during the clear autumn nights.
 The Arctic Cathedral, with its distinctive architecture, is a highlight for visitors.
 Fjellheisen Cable Car offers panoramic views of the surrounding fjords and mountains, particularly stunning when adorned in autumn colours.

 Major Attraction: Northern Lights observation